 2.3 clock()

 This is the standard C library clock function from time.h.

+2.3.1 Syntax

 clock_t clock(void);

+2.3.2 Usage

+The default implementation of this function uses semihosting.

-If the units of clock_t differ from the default of centiseconds, you must define CLK_TCK on the compiler command line or in your own header file.
+If the units of clock_t differ from the default of centiseconds, you must defineCLK_TCK on the compiler command line or in your own header file.
 The value in the definition is used for CLK_TCK and CLOCKS_PER_SEC.
 The default value is 100 for centiseconds.

-Note - If you re-implement clock() you must also re-implement. clock init().
+If you re-implement clock() you must also re-implement clock_init().

+2.3.3 Returns

 The returned value is an unsigned integer.

+2.3.4 See also

+Reference

+Using ARM C and C++ Libraries and Floating-Point Support:

+• Direct semihosting C library function dependencies on page 2-38.